Germany and France Interim

 - Discuss the development of stained glass techniques and iconography in European art history from the Middle Ages to the present.

-- Relate the role of light in Gothic architecture to the ideal of beauty in Thomas Aquinas.
+- Relate the role of light in Gothic architecture to the ideal of beauty in the Middle Ages and Thomas Aquinas.

-- Understand the visible world around you through the elements of art and principles of visual design.
+- Understand the visible world through the elements of art and principles of visual design.